justinmeiners/efficient-programming-with-components/08_lisp.md

 ## Lists in lisp and Scheme

-A long time ago there was a programming language called [Lisp][lisp][^community] or for you younger folks [Scheme][scheme].
+A long time ago there was a programming language called [Lisp][lisp] or for you younger folks [Scheme][scheme].
-Scheme might have been wrong, but it was great.
+Scheme might have been wrong, but it was great[^community].
-The whole language centers around very simple [linked lists][linked] which are based on three fundamental operations[^sicp]:
+The whole language centers around very simple [linked lists][linked-list] which are based on three fundamental operations[^sicp]: